huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 Friction patches
 ----------------

 The Scenario Studio of SMARTS also allows the generation of *friction patches* which consists of a list of *surface patches* for ego agents and social agents.
-These surface patches uses :class:`~smarts.sstudio.types.PositionalZone` as in the case of bubbles.
+These surface patches uses :class:`~smarts.sstudio.types.zone.PositionalZone` as in the case of bubbles.
 When we run :func:`~smarts.sstudio.genscenario.gen_scenario` passing in ``friction_maps``, a "friction_map.pkl" file will be created under the output dir.

 .. code-block:: python